SoulNikhar/aiassignment_q_ans/README.md

    - **Maze Solving:**
      - The problem space comprises all possible positions in the maze.
      - State space search involves the agent moving through the maze, evaluating each position, until it reaches the goal position.

-By understanding the problem space and conducting state space search, problem-solving agents can systematically explore and find solutions within a defined set of possibilities.

 Q 20.
 What is Alpha Beta Pruning?
 Explain the working of Alpha –Beta  Pruning ?What are the rules to find  good ordering in alpha –beta  pruning?